gaganawhad/i18n-bible-book-names/README.md

 i18n-bible-book-names
 =====================

-Translations of Books of the Bible
+Names of 66 books of the Bible translated into different locales